Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-using-nc-snapshot.md

 apt install btrfs-tools
 ```

-**NOTE**: Newest Ubuntu 18.04 LTS has support for formating drive to BTRFS with LUKS encryption in a simple way by GUI tools but for example Debian Strech Stable does not.
-You might be able to do it with Strech but its difficult get it working right.
+>**NOTE**: Newest Ubuntu 18.04 LTS has support for formatting drive to BTRFS with LUKS encryption in a simple way by GUI tools but for example Debian Stretch **Stable** does not.
+You might be able to do it with Stretch Stable but its difficult get it working right.
 So use the most recent Debian based OS as you can for formatting the drives or find a guide for some more complicated way.

 1. Create partition table GPT,
 2. Format drive to BTRFS + LUKS by first choosing first format to btrfs and then checking the box that says use encryption.
 Choose your encryption pass phrase and save it to some place safe and when mounting the drive choose option to remember the passphrase.